 As you can likely guess, my goal in “showing up” for my homeschool family was to do everything that anyone wanted me to do all the time.

 Up, down, left, right: any way you look at it, there are problems with this approach to womanhood/parenting/homeschooling.

 In a nutshell, I wish I knew that I needed to determine how I wanted to SHOW UP for my homeschool family & MY LIFE.

+Um, what?
 Isn’t this discussion kind of self-absorbed and self-centered?

 Yes, it totally would be if the reality of this “selfless” approach didn’t bear out in exhaustion/depletion/confusion/unhappiness.
 (Which actually doesn’t help the homeschool family at all.)

 And it totally would be self-absorbed if it actually worked.
 (Which it doesn’t.)